feliberal/portfolio/README.md

-# curriculum vitae
-My CV
+# My CV

 ## Seventh Ltda
-**Fullstack developer August/2016 until now**
+**Full stack developer August/2016 until now**

-Hired as a fullstack developer to reforce the Situator a software made for access control and virtual concierge
+Hired as a full stack developer to reinforce the Situator a software made for access control and virtual concierge

 * Analyse, specify and document the technical requirements
 * Analyse, specify and develop components to integrate with other systems